tlaze/Employee-Tracker/README.md

   ## Installation

-  To run this application properly, you need to install Node.js, NPM, MySql, and  Inquirer
+  To run this application properly, you need to install
+  * Node.js
+  * NPM
+  * MySql
+  * Inquirer

   ## Usage